wbenny/python-graceful-shutdown/README.md

 This repository contains 2 scripts.
 Both scripts are similar at its core.
 Both scripts have no external dependencies.
+Both scripts have no side-effects (they don't create any files, they don't make any network connections, ...), therefore you should not worry about executing them.
 They have been tested with **Python 3.8** on Windows & Linux.
 They have very extensive logging.